Super-Kamiokande: Realtime supernova monitor

 where N is the number of events produced by the ν–e scattering.
-The angular resolution, therefore, can be as good as δθ∼3° for a supernova at the center of the Milky Way Galaxy.
+The angular resolution, therefore, can be as good as δθ~3° for a supernova at the center of the Milky Way Galaxy.
 In this case, not only time profile and the energy spectrum of a neutrino burst, but also the information on direction of supernova can be provided.

 Slow control monitor and offline process monitor

 There is a process called the "slow control" monitor, as part of the online monitoring system, watches the status of the HV systems, the temperatures of electronics crates and the status of the compensating coils used to cancel the geomagnetic field.
 When any deviation from norms is detected, it will alert physicists to prompt to investigate, take appropriate action, or notify experts.

-To monitor and control the offline processes that analyze and transfer data, a set of software was sophisticatedly developed.
+To monitor and control the offline processes that analyze and transfer data, a sophisticated set of software was developed.
 This monitor allows non-expert shift physicists to identify and repair common problems to minimize down time, and the software package was a significant contribution to the smooth operation of the experiment and its overall high lifetime efficiency for data taking.

 Research

 Solar neutrino

-The energy of the Sun comes from the nuclear fusion in its core where a helium atom and an electron neutrino are generated by 4 protons.
+The energy of the Sun comes from the nuclear fusion in its core where a helium atom and two electron neutrinos are generated by 4 protons.
 These neutrinos emitted from this reaction are called solar neutrinos.
 Photons, created by the nuclear fusion in the center of the Sun, take millions of years to reach the surface; on the other hand, solar neutrinos arrive at the earth in eight minutes due to their lack of interactions with matter.
 Hence, solar neutrinos make it possible for us to observe the inner Sun in "real-time" that takes millions of years for visible light.